thomaslian/full-stack-web-dev-course/NodeJS/README.md

 ## Express generator commands
 - express conFusionServer (Creates an express app called conFusionServer)
 - npm install (Do this in app folder after creation)

+## MongoDB commands
+- mongod --dbpath=data --bind_ip 127.0.0.1 (Start database and set the database path as data and bind it to ip 127.0.0.1)
+- mongo (Command line to access the mongo server)
+### After typing "mongo"
+- db (Show database that you are currenctly connected to)
+- use conFusion (Creates a database called conFusion if it does not already exist)
+- db.help() (Show commands that are avilable)
+- db.dishes (Create a collection called dishes if it does not already exist)
+- db.dishes.insert({"name": "Uthappizza", "description": "Test"}); (Insert a document into the database)
+- db.dishes.find() (Print out the documents in the database)
+- db.dishes.find().pretty() (Prints the documents in a more readable way)
+- exit (To go out of the mongo command line)

 ## Node modules for server development
 - Express